jpmattern/seir-covid19/README.md

 In order to provide a new dataset or change the model parameters, edit the begining of the notebook where each input parameter and the required data files are described in detail.

-## Parameters of COVID-19 model for Santa Cruz
+## Parameters of COVID-19 model for Santa Cruz County

 All parameters listed below can be adjusted by the user.